AcademiTechResearchAndKnowledge/Thynkora-AI/README.md

 Designed with a strong emphasis on **privacy**, **cultural relevance**, and **scalability**, Thynkora-AI offers a mindful alternative to centralized mental health tools that often compromise user data and user agency.

+## 📌 Summary

+Thynkora-AI empowers users to document their thoughts, feelings, and life journeys through secure, private journaling—while using AI to provide intelligent feedback, reflections, and personal insights.
+Built with Internet Identity and deployed on ICP canisters, your data remains fully encrypted and owned by you.

 ---

 ## 🚀 Features